Check out our blog...and get to know our program.

-Typically, there are nine fellows on the clinical track and three on the research track.
+Typically there are 10 fellows on the clinical track and 3 on the research track.

 Fellows during their three-year program may also enroll in the UC San Diego Clinical Research Enhancement through Supplemental Training (CREST) Program.
 This is an NIH-funded program to train clinical investigators.
 The program has 1-year, 2-year, or 3-year (MPH) training tracks.
-Classes are held one afternoon (4 - 6 p.m.) per week.
+Classes are held one to two afternoons (4 - 6 p.m.) per week.
 Clinical and research fellows are encouraged to enroll.
-For more information, please see the
+For more information, please see the CREST Web site.

 Denise Kalmaz, MD